Sustainable Products and Services

 AFFORDABLE AND ACCESSIBLE FINANCIAL SERVICES

-As an extension of IGM Financial’s day-to-day work of helping clients with their financial goals, the company is committed to improving the financial confidence of Canadians who need it the most, knowing that providing people with the knowledge and resources they need to understand their personal finances will help them build a better financial future for themselves and their families.
-Through the daily work of financial advisors who serve its clients, the financial literacy presentations these advisors deliver in the community, and as partners in the creation of financial education programs and curricula, IGM Financial is a leader in the ongoing effort to advance the financial confidence and financial security of Canadians.
+As an extension of IGM Financial’s day-to-day work of helping clients with their financial goals, the company is committed to improving the financial confidence of Canadians who need it the most, knowing that providing people with the knowledge and resources they need to understand their personal finances will help them build a better financial future for themselves, and in turn improve other aspects of their lives.
+Across its group companies, IGM Financial helps build financial confidence by sharing expertise and relevant news, tools and resources with financial advisors, clients and communities.

 SOCIALLY RESPONSIBLE INVESTMENT FUNDS

 As a way to present investors with relevant investment options enabling them to match their own priorities, Putnam Investments – a Great-West Lifeco subsidiary – offers two mutual funds with a dedicated sustainability focus: the Putnam Sustainable Future Fund and the Putnam Sustainable Leaders Fund.
-The Sustainable Future portfolio invests in companies whose products and services provide solutions to essential sustainability challenges, while the Putnam Sustainable Leaders Fund invests in companies that have demonstrated leadership in the sustainability issues that are financially material to their businesses.
-Combined assets of these two funds were approximately $4.5 billion as of March 31, 2020, making Putnam one of the 10 largest managers of dedicated sustainable equity mutual fund assets in the United States.
+The Sustainable Future portfolio invests in companies whose products and services provide solutions to essential sustainability challenges, while the Sustainable Leaders portfolio invests in companies that have demonstrated leadership in the sustainability issues that are financially material to their businesses.
+Combined assets of these two funds were approximately $7.5 billion as of March 31, 2022, making Putnam Investments one of the ten largest managers of dedicated sustainable equity assets in the United States.
 In May 2021, Putnam Investments launched its first actively managed exchange traded funds (ETFs), based on their leading equity strategies.
 These include the Putnam Sustainable Leaders ETF and the Putnam Sustainable Future ETF.
 Moreover, in June 2022, the company announced it would bring three active fixed income and two active quantitative equity ETFs to the market, all with an environmental, social and governance focus.

 SUSTAINABLE PROPERTY MANAGEMENT SERVICES